abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/minikube.md

 The user `Philip J. Fry` is connected to the abcdesktop service

-> Open the URL returnes by the install bash script.
+> Open the URL returned by the install bash script.
 In this sample `http://192.168.7.119:30443/`

-Great you have installed abcdesktop using kind and your web browser shows the abcdesktop service.
+Great, you have installed abcdesktop using Minikube and your web browser shows the abcdesktop service.

 ## Delete cluster

-To uninstall, run the minikube `delete` cluster command line:
+To uninstall, run the `minikube delete` command:

 ```bash
 minikube delete